 Experience a haven of scent and colour in our magnificent Castle Gardens.
 The gardens were originally laid out by Lord Macdonald in the early 19th century.
 They were later restored and developed by our charitable trust for everyone to enjoy.

-Today you can as you explore 40 acres of trees, shrubs and flowers, including many exotic specimens which thrive in the mild, sheltered climate of south Skye.
+Today you can explore 40 acres of trees, shrubs and flowers, including many exotic specimens which thrive in the mild, sheltered climate of south Skye.
 Magnificent trees, many over 100 years old, tower above carpets of bluebells and orchids in spring and summer.
 Our Victorian arboretum has some particularly fine specimens, mostly planted in the 1870s.
 Ponds, herbaceous borders and terrace walks provide a tranquil place to sit or stroll.

 At the centre of the Gardens sit the picturesque ruins of Armadale Castle, the former manor house of the Macdonald chiefs.
 Imagine its glory days as you take in panoramic vistas over the Sound of Sleat.